-- Reducing costs and waste: To make their operations greener and to succeed amid growing competition, businesses must look for ways to minimise waste and make more efficient use of energy and resources.
+- Reducing costs and waste: To make their operations greener and to succeed amid growing competition, businesses must look for ways to minimize waste and make more efficient use of energy and resources.
 Apart from the environmental benefits of these efforts, there is also a decided financial benefit to getting this right.
 Taking a Kaizen approach to operational efficiency and frugality not only helps to reduce waste and cost, it also empowers a culture of productivity and cost-effectiveness that makes business more competitive from end to end.

 - Avoiding risks and costs of non-compliance: In 2021, the United States EPA levied $1.05 billion USD in civil penalties for corporate environmental compliance violators, and the EU adopted an new directive to tighten compliance by introducing “new criminal offences, increased sanctions and better enforcement”.
 Every day, in nations around the world, standards are tightening, and new legislation and regulations are being rolled out.
 Each area of the supply chain – from raw materials sourcing to end-of-life reclamation and waste management – is coming under increased public and governmental scrutiny.
 Modern manufacturers are looking to smart supply chain solutions that can keep up with compliance requirements in real time and help them automate their operations accordingly.

-- Facing increased public awareness and scrutiny: In a 2021 survey, PwC found that over 70% of American and British consumers pay close attention to corporate reputations and would modify their purchasing behaviour based upon a company’s social and environmental values.
+- Facing increased public awareness and scrutiny: In a 2021 survey, PwC found that over 70% of American and British consumers pay close attention to corporate reputations and would modify their purchasing behavior based upon a company’s social and environmental values.
 This reflects not only the increased level of global concern about environmental issues, but an increased ability to access and share information.
 Modern businesses know that a single Twitter campaign has the capacity to undo years of reputation-building.
 This is a powerful motivator to stay on the right side of environmental issues.
 Smart business systems can be especially valuable in this capacity – being set up to monitor and report social media trends, giving companies the opportunity to get out in front of any concerns, and reassure customers that meaningful measures are being taken.

 Principles of sustainability in manufacturing

 - Recycling and circular supply chains: The OECD recommends increasing the percentage of used materials involved in the production process.
 A closed-loop approach, or circular process manufacturing lifecycle, means that when a product reaches the end of its useful life, it is collected to be reused into a new product.
-In this way, manufacturers can optimise the use of energy, raw materials, and other resources while reducing waste and emissions.
+In this way, manufacturers can optimize the use of energy, raw materials, and other resources while reducing waste and emissions.

 - Renewable energy: The Energy Information Administration (EIA) anticipates renewable energy to represent 27% of total global energy consumption by 2030.
 This will be feasible due to an increase in worldwide initiatives to make renewable energy more accessible and practical – especially for commercial use.
 Today, many businesses are leaning into more profitable ways to convert to sustainable energy.
 This includes setting up renewable (usually solar) energy microgrids – and becoming prosumers by storing and redistributing this collected power.

 - Green and ethical raw materials: Vetting and tracking the provenance of raw materials is a vital component of any sustainable manufacturing strategy.
-Often raw manufacturing materials are sourced from locations that do not uphold reliably strident standards for environmental and labour practices.
+Often raw manufacturing materials are sourced from locations that do not uphold reliably strident standards for environmental and labor practices.
 Traditionally, it is at this stage where businesses are most blind and exposed to enormous potential risk.
 Quite apart from any unacceptable ethical consequences, the risk of a recall or PR scandal often originates at this stage.

 - Sustainable product design: Einstein said: “We cannot solve our problems with the same thinking we used when we created them”.
-The best manufacturers realise that “sustainability” is not something you can realistically inject into existing products and processes that were not created with that in mind.
-Smart manufacturing software helps designers and R&D teams to collaborate on a unified platform – developing simulations, analysing data, accessing customer feedback, and integrating end-to-end production processes.
+The best manufacturers realize that “sustainability” is not something you can realistically inject into existing products and processes that were not created with that in mind.
+Smart manufacturing software helps designers and R&D teams to collaborate on a unified platform – developing simulations, analyzing data, accessing customer feedback, and integrating end-to-end production processes.
 The practice of sustainable design includes some of the following principles: